alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 <!-- \ref{page:home} -->

 Your name is Bo.
-You're an assigned female at birth (AFAB) non-binary person of Asian descent living in Fort Wayne, Indiana, USA.
-You live with a roommate who you went to high school with.
-You've recently started wearing your hair pulled back and have thought about cutting it shorter.
+You're a non-binary person of Asian descent.
+You live with someone you went to high school with in a nondescript two-bedroom house in Fort Wayne, Indiana, USA.

-You wake up one day and find it incredibly difficult to the thought of your head that you want to start medically transitioning.
+You wake up one day and find it incredibly difficult to get the thought of medical transition out of your head.
 You don't really know what that means for you yet.
 On a lark, you call your doctor to schedule an appointment.
 And, surprisingly, they happen to have an opening that day.

 <!--
 To go to work, go to page \pageref{page:work}.